kojokwakye/odin-s-sign-up-page/README.md

 this looks like **garbage**.

 -- looks like shit on smaller screens
---not responsive on mobile (dont even look at it on mobile, please)
+-- not responsive on mobile (dont even look at it on mobile, please)